LikhitaPatnaik/InfosysSpringboard_HotelRevenueAnalysis/README.md

 # Project Overview

-The "HOTEL REVENUE MANAGEMENT" project transforms raw hospitality data into actionable insights.
+The "HOTEL REVENUE MANAGEMENT" is an end-to-end Power BI solution that implements a robust Star Schema,transforming raw hospitality data into actionable insights.
 It moves beyond standard reporting to provide a predictive and strategic analytics system.
 The solution empowers General Managers and Revenue Managers to optimize pricing, segment customers based on behavior, and mitigate revenue leakage through forecasting.

 # Tech Stack